msancor/SNOM/README.md

 5. ``.gitignore``: A predetermined `.gitignore` file that tells Git which files or folders to ignore in a Python project.

 6. `LICENSE`: A file containing an MIT permissive license.

+7. `SocialNetworksHW_SanchezCortesMiguelAngel.pdf`: A pdf file with the final report of the homework.